UAA Culinary Arts

 Make a Reservation!

-Reservations for Spring Semester 2025 will open on March 18th in the afternoon.
+Reservations for Fall Semester 2025 will open on Tuesday, October 21st at 2:30pm.

 Please follow us on social media for updates on when reservations will become available each semester!